WHO ARE WE?

 Led by a committee elected annually, our aim is to promote social contact between our members and their families, usually through organised events, and to raise funds for school.
 Membership of the Old Rips ranges from people in their nineties to those fresh out of school!

 Our most popular gathering is the annual winter reunion which typically takes place on the last Saturday before Christmas.
-This year’s reunion was particularly successful with visitors coming from all corners of the globe.
+Our latest reunion was particularly successful with visitors coming from all corners of the globe.

 Please see our Clocktower alumni magazine and our Facebook pages at www.facebook.com/rgsoldrips for photographs and stories about our recent events.

 Past students include world-famous scientists, athletes, musicians, writers, artists, engineers, bloggers, photographers, surgeons, designers, entrepreneurs and documentary makers.
-Here are just a few examples of what some of our past pupils have gone on to do after leaving RGS:
+Here are just a few examples of what some of our past pupils have gone on to do after leaving RGS, you can discover many more interesting past pupil stories in our alumni magazines and online alumni news:

 Jack Laugher, world champion diver and Olympic gold medalist, left RGS in 2013